February 2021 – August 2021

 View Upcoming 2021 Concerts

 Watch on the Festival YouTube Channel

 This year, the first seven concerts will be held virtually.
 The performances will be available at 7:30 pm via YouTube Livestream at New Music Miami Festival.
 We encourage you to subscribe and be notified of all performances!

-It is our hope to offer the last two concerts with the acclaimed Amernet String Quartet as in-person opportunities during August 2021.
-If the concerts are able to continue in-person, then there will be a pre-concert discussion of works at 7:00 pm, to be followed by a performance at 7:30pm.
+The final two concerts with the acclaimed Amernet String Quartet will be offered as in-person opportunities during September 2021.
+Audiences are invited to the a pre-concert discussion of works at 7:00 pm, to be followed by a performance at 7:30pm.
 All Covid-19 protocols will be adhered to and we ask that guests wear a for the safety of all.

 The New Music Miami Festival originally began in 1993 as the May in Miami Music Festival, an annual, week-long festival occurring every May.
 The festival featured nightly concerts with performances by performers from the New World Symphony and FIU faculty of renowned, emerging, and student composers.
 In 1997, the festival expanded its scope by scheduling concerts throughout the year and became the New Music Miami Festival.
 By 2002, FIU became an associated chapter of the the International Society for Contemporary Music (ISCM), a network that now includes over 60 organizations in over 50 countries, on every continent, dedicated to promoting contemporary music in all is varied forms.